2023 Texas dairy farm explosion

 An explosion occurred on April 10, 2023, at the South Fork Dairy Farm about 10 mile south of Dimmitt, Texas, United States.
 The explosion and subsequent fire killed approximately 18,000 cows and injured one person.
 It was one of the deadliest fires involving animals, and the deadliest fire involving cattle in at least a decade.
-It wiped out 3% of dairy cattle in Texas.
+The explosion resulted in the loss of approximately 3% of Texas’s dairy cattle population.

 Background

 The South Fork Dairy Farm is a dairy production facility located in Castro County, Texas about 10 mile south of the county seat Dimmitt.
 The county is the second largest dairy-producer in the United States, with more than 147000000 lb of dairy being produced in February 2023, according to the United States Department of Agriculture.
 The county houses 30,000 cattle according to the 2021 Texas Annual Dairy Review.

 The facility encompassed an area more than 2100000 sqft.
 In 2019, the Texas Commission on Environmental Quality authorized the South Fork Dairy Farm to double the amount of cattle present at their facility, from 11,500 to 23,000.
 The permit also enabled the farm to increase manure production by 50%.
 Immediately before the explosion, the facility was home to 19,000 cattle.
 The vast majority of them were Holstein and Jersey cows.